 Késia Decoté is a pianist from Vitoria, Brazil.
-She holds a BA (Cum laude) and Master Degree in Piano Performance from Universidade Federal do Rio de Janeiro (Rio de Janeiro, BR), and MA (Dist) in Contemporary Arts and Music from Oxford Brookes University (Oxford, UK).
+She holds a PhD (CNPq scholarship) and MA (Distinction, Santander scholarship) in Contemporary Arts and Music from Oxford Brookes University (Oxford, UK), Master Degree (CAPES scholarship) and BA (Cum laude, CNPq scholarship) in Piano Performance from Universidade Federal do Rio de Janeiro (Rio de Janeiro, BR).
 She studied under Mr. Luiz Senise and Dr. Myrian Dauelsberg (piano), and Dr. Ray Lee (Contemporary Arts and Music).

 Késia Decoté was a co-founder and member of the avant-garde Brazilian Music group PianOrquestra – 10 hands and a prepared piano, and features in their first DVD.

 Recently, Késia has been working in close collaborations with composers, promoting new works for piano and for toy piano, exploring innovative ways to present music and engage audiences.